vinefeeder/VineFeeder/README.md

 **Services**

 Currently four services are working  - All4, BBC, ITVX and My5, but expect a few teething bugs.
-Other services: I next plan to work on My5
+Other services: I next plan to work on STV and U (UKTVplay)

 **Custom Services**